Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

 In fact, it’s better not to use it, so as not to disturb this living medium.
 I will explain why in a moment.

+Just taking a bath brings you into close contact with this beneficial mud.
+This allows you to take full advantage of the properties of these colloids suspended in water.
 These muddy waters contain organic molecules that can penetrate the skin barrier, but only when they are moist.

 On the other hand, if I cover myself in mud and leave it to dry, there is no exchange with the skin.
 The more water that evaporates, the harder the mud becomes and the more its cracked deposits dry out and irritate the skin.
 The clay paste that is often left to dry on the face is actually harmful to the skin.